Understanding Car Rental Insurance

 If you don't, however, just be willing to accept the risk of getting a bill for whatever the amount of the Excess in your car rental agreement is, should an incident occur.

 The good news is, there is now a cheaper way to reduce your excess liability and save a bundle of money on car rental excess insurance.

-Check out this car rental excess insurance product that won the award for “World’s Leading Innovative Ecommerce Travel Product” from The World Travel Awards in 2004 and 2005.
+Check out this car rental excess insurance product that won the award for 'World's Leading Innovative Ecommerce Travel Product' from The World Travel Awards several years ago.

 It will significantly reduce your car rental costs while continuing to deliver peace of mind!

 Return from Understanding Car Rental Insurance & Your Excess Liability to Car Rental Gold Coast

 Return from Understanding Car Rental Insurance & Your Excess Liability to Gold-Coast-Australia-Holidays homepage